-Favourite Thing: Not having been evicted yet!
+Favourite thing to do in my job: Not having been evicted yet!

-I’m a neuroscientist with an interest in language and my work aims to answer the question: What is special about human brains that allows us to use language when no other species can?
+My Work: I’m a neuroscientist with an interest in language and my work aims to answer the question: What is special about human brains that allows us to use language when no other species can?

 I’m kind of a cross-over scientist because I started out in computer science doing artificial intelligence before gradually moving into real intelligence.
 I’m particularly fascinated by language but unlike most areas of neurosciences which can be studied in animals, language is unique to humans: